8.0 Migration Guide

 SELECT e from MyEntity e WHERE e.id = 123

-token is disallowed in UPDATE
+The FROM token is disallowed in UPDATE statements

 UPDATE FROM MyEntity e SET e.attr = null